-As a family member of a Monmouth University student, you play a vital role in your student’s success on campus.
-Whether you have a preconceived notion of the fraternity and sorority experience or no opinion at all, it is important for families to have some insight into the Fraternity and Sorority community at Monmouth University.
+Parents and family members of Monmouth University students, play a vital role in students’ success on campus.
+Whether individuals have a preconceived notion of the fraternity and sorority experience or no opinion at all, it is important for families to have insight into the fraternity and sorority experience, especially the community at Monmouth University.
 Fraternities and sororities are values-centered organizations striving for academic excellence, giving back to the community through philanthropic efforts and community service, and developing fellowship among members.

 Joining a fraternity or sorority is a big time commitment.
-In addition to weekly chapter meetings, members are expected to attend events, complete community service hours, support other organizations, and maintain good grades.
-As a new member, students may have additional hours added to learn about the history of their organizations and get to know their new brothers and sisters.
+In addition to weekly chapter meetings, members are expected to attend events, complete community service hours, support other organizations, and meet high academic standards.
+As a new member, students may have additional hours added to learn about the history of their organization and get to know members of the local chapter.

-As a family member, we encourage you to talk with your student about joining a fraternity or sorority, and encourage them to know the time commitment, requirements, financial obligation, and some of the history of the chapters at Monmouth.
-Each organization has a chapter profile, which we invite you to view to learn about each organization.
+Family members are encouraged to talk with students about joining a fraternity or sorority and encourage them to know the time commitment, requirements, financial obligation, and some of the history of the chapters at Monmouth.
 While it is important to know the positive things our groups are doing, it is also important to know the challenges each group has faced.

 It is critical for students to have support in making their own decision about which organization to join.
-Legacy connections, the opinions of friends and family, and external reputation can be important things to consider when students make a choice about which organization to join.
-However, the most important thing is that the student feels a strong connection and fit with that organization, its values, and ideals, even if that is different from all of those other factors.
+While legacy connections, opinions of friends and family, and external reputation can be things students consider when making a choice about which organization to join, the most important thing to consider is whether the student feels a strong connection and fit with the organization, its values, and its members.

 - What values does this organization promote?

-- What is expected of chapter members?
+- What is expected of initiated members?
 What is expected of new members?

-- How will membership affect your academics?
+- How will membership affect academics?
 What is the current academic status of the chapter?

 - What does the fraternity/sorority do to contribute positively to members’ academic success?

-- What leadership opportunities are available to students as both new members and active members?
+- What leadership opportunities are available to students as both new members and initiated members?